rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Operational.md

-## Operational switched on read with S0007
+## Operational switched on is read with S0007

 Verify status S0007 controller switched on (dark mode=off)